ethereum/go-ethereum/docs/_rpc/eth_call.md

 }
 ```

-With a synced Rinkeby node with RPC exposed on localhost (`geth --rinkeby --rpc`) we can make a call against the live [Checkpoint Oracle](https://rinkeby.etherscan.io/address/0xebe8efa441b9302a0d7eaecc277c09d20d684540), but override its byte code with our own version that has an accessor for the voting theshold field:
+With a synced Rinkeby node with RPC exposed on localhost (`geth --rinkeby --rpc`) we can make a call against the live [Checkpoint Oracle](https://rinkeby.etherscan.io/address/0xebe8efa441b9302a0d7eaecc277c09d20d684540), but override its byte code with our own version that has an accessor for the voting threshold field:

 ```
 $ curl --data '{"method":"eth_call","params":[{"to":"0xebe8efa441b9302a0d7eaecc277c09d20d684540","data":"0x0be5b6ba"}, "latest", {"0xebe8efa441b9302a0d7eaecc277c09d20d684540": {"code":"0x6080604052348015600f57600080fd5b506004361060285760003560e01c80630be5b6ba14602d575b600080fd5b60336045565b60408051918252519081900360200190f35b6007549056fea265627a7a723058206f26bd0433456354d8d1228d8fe524678a8aeeb0594851395bdbd35efc2a65f164736f6c634300050a0032"}}],"id":1,"jsonrpc":"2.0"}' -H "Content-Type: application/json" -X POST localhost:8545